Lofter1/anyflip-downloader/README.md

 docker build -t anyflip-downloader .
 ```

-And run it bo doing
+And run it by doing

 ```sh
 docker run --rm -v "$(pwd)":/data anyflip-downloader <url to book>